 Ecotherapy

 Ecotherapy is the name we give to a series of free groups and activities which promote mental and physical wellbeing by building connections with nature and the outdoors.
-At St Nicks we offer a wonderful variety of group and activities which are underpinned by one-to one mentoring support.
 Groups are led by qualified and experienced tutors and are based at our Local Nature Reserve and other Green Corridor sites.
 If you are interested, we can also support you to become a volunteer by joining one of St Nicks award-winning volunteering schemes.

 Year-round groups are Bearing Fruit, Willow Weaving, Discover Nature, Art-based Creative Writing, Words from the Wild, and Plot to Plate.
 Over the spring and summer months we also offer Wellies and Wheelbarrows, Making Tracks and Bushcraft!
 Find further details about all of our Ecotherapy groups and activities here.